Meet Jed (and how pets can be the best therapy)

 Anyone who has met him will tell you what a happy dog he is.
 He greets everyone – and I mean everyone – like a long-lost friend.
 His default tail mode is top-speed wagging and, with his big brown eyes, floppy ears and flapping tongue, you can’t help but smile at the sight of him.

 He is 9 months old tomorrow and is already almost too heavy to lift.
-His energy knows no bounds and he loves nothing more than running off-lead over the local hills towards you (taste-testing the occasional cow pat on the way…).Best of all, he’s there each and every evening reading to snuggle up on the sofa with me and my husband, licking our hands and begging for tummy rubs before nodding off to chase squirrels in his dreams.
+His energy knows no bounds and he loves nothing more than running off-lead over the local hills towards you (taste-testing the occasional cow pat on the way…).Best of all, he’s there each and every evening ready to snuggle up on the sofa with me and my husband, licking our hands and begging for tummy rubs before nodding off to chase squirrels in his dreams.

 I’m currently reading Matt Haig’s Notes on a Nervous Planet in which one paragraph has particularly stayed with me: